Humphrevale History, Family Crest & Coats of Arms

 Outstanding amongst the family at this time was Gilbert de Umfraville (d.1245), a 13th-century nobleman; and his son, Gilbert de Umfraville, Earl of Angus (r.
 1246-1308), the first of...

-Migration of the Humphrevale family to the New World and Oceana
+Migration of the Humphrevale family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Humphrevale or a variant listed above: Robert Umfravill who landed in America in 1760.